 Imagine someone you think is a great negotiator.
 Do you imagine a tough-as-nails, take-no-shit hardballer?
 Do you imagine a sleazy salesman who wheedles their way into your mind and gets you to agree to something you don’t want?
 A free-wheeler chatty type who “only wants your best interests”?
 None of these are helpful to you.
 What you need to imagine is Tyrion Lannister.
 You want to be dispassionate, practical, and professional.

 I have seen negotiations go seriously off the rails.
 I have even seen offers for faculty positions retracted by administrators.
 The reason these happen are ego and emotion.
-People take things personally, they perceive slights where none may be intended, they become irrational, and then everyone loses.
+People take things personally, they perceive slights where none are intended, they become irrational, and then everyone loses.
 Before you negotiate, you have to decide what you NEED and what you WANT.
 From there, it should be a professional, factual, and positive experience.

 When you negotiate, your interests are not the sole consideration.
 You must also take into account your current colleagues, your current institution, your future colleagues, and your future institution.
 A successful negotiation is sympathetic to all of these five interests.
 If you want something, it is much better to shape it in the context of one of these other interests than your own.
 For example, if you want a piece of equipment, it should be clear that this is for the benefit of your future institution and colleagues as well as for you.
 If you want a spousal hire, this is for the benefit of your future institution because it will ensure you are a loyal, dedicated employee who will stick around and be appreciative.